 Frederick Ferdinand Schafer Painting Catalog

-1.2 The Artist: Travels
+1.2 The artist: Travels

 Travels of the artist

 The sites depicted in Schafer's paintings imply extensive travel.
-Although no record of his travels has come to light, between the locales he painted, newspaper articles mentioning his comings and goings, and advertisements of sales, we can reconstruct at least some of his itineraries.
+Although no explicit record of his travels has come to light, between the locales he painted, newspaper articles mentioning his comings and goings, and advertisements of sales, we can reconstruct at least some of his itineraries.
 (This exercise requires assuming that he actually visited most of the places he painted, rather than relying on photographs or renderings of other artists.
 As will be seen, there is some evidence that this assumption is not always safe.)

-The only traces of a presence as a painter in Europe before emigration to the United States that have been uncovered so far are four paintings titled as Swiss or Alpine mountain scenes and one with a verso title in German.note 1 The small number of identified European paintings is a bit puzzling, since Schafer emigrated to the United States at the age of 36.
-It could indicate that he began his career as an artist late, or perhaps just that he found no success in Europe. painting image In the Swiss Alps
+The only traces of a presence as a painter in Europe before emigration to the United States that have been uncovered so far are four paintings titled as Swiss or Alpine mountain scenes and one with a verso title in German.1 The small number of identified European paintings is a bit puzzling, since Schafer emigrated to the United States at the age of 32.
+It could indicate that he began his career as an artist late, or perhaps just that he found no success in Europe.

-painting image On the Passaic River, New York There is substantial evidence of work in the eastern United States.
-There are extant today more than 30 paintings of eastern forest landscapes with titles such as In the Adirondacks and Autumn on the Hackensack River, New York, suggesting that after establishing a base in San Francisco in 1876 he may have returned temporarily to the east coast.
+Apart from when he moved to California, there is substantial evidence of work by Schafer in the eastern United States.
+There are extant today more than 30 paintings of eastern forest landscapes with titles such as In the Adirondacks [1] and Autumn on the Hackensack River, New York, suggesting either he painted locally in the 18 months between the 1871 arrival in New York City and 1873 departure for San Francisco, or that after establishing a base in San Francisco he may have returned temporarily to the east coast.
 In the Mechanics' Institute Fourteenth Industrial Exhibition, in San Francisco in August 1879, three of the four paintings he exhibited were titled Catskill Mountain Scenery; at least one more, a White Mountain, New Hampshire, scene appeared in that exhibition the following year.
-Dwight Miller reports that in 1879 Schafer's wife and child joined him in San Francisco.note 2 That report suggests that Schafer may have made a trip east to pick them up during the summer.
-The timing of the Mechanics Institute exhibition supports that suggestion.

 painting image Mount Tamalpais from Ross Valley, California [2]